-We hope that this article helps to change your perspective on sleep.
+We hope this article has given you a helpful perspective on sleep.
 It’s clear that more than 7 hours of sleep a night is a non-negotiable staple of health and is not a dispensable commodity.

-In part 2, we will be talking about what a good night sleep looks like and how to clean up your sleep hygiene.
+In sleep part 2, we will be discussing what a good night sleep looks like and how to clean up your sleep hygiene.

 Food for thought?
 If this has encouraged you to think about your health, fitness & wellbeing, why not click this link and fill out our enquiry form.
 We’d love to see how we can help you on your journey.